nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-21 june 2024,
+25 july 2024,

 ### Learning chinese

-I like the way the Chinese language works so I've built a web app deployed at [Hanzi.live](https://hanzi.live).
+I really like the way the Chinese language works.
+Each day I learn a few words with [Hanzi.live](https://hanzi.live), a web app deployed that I've built for my language learning process.

 I will keep improving the current features without adding new ones from now on.
 It is intended to be used to access the knowledge tree of the language.
 I've condensed the grammar of the language into various types of sentences and words.
 It's in Vietnamese though.
 It will stay free and ad-free as long as it exists.
 Probably, I will open-source it someday.

 I've finished translating the Tao Te Ching in both [Vietnamese](https://hanzi.live/practice/tao_te_ching) and [English](/dao).

-### Plants nursery

-Our plants nursery/shop Lapinou is now closed.
-The whole thing was fun.
-I've come to appreciate our friends, the trees (木) more.
-We have moved our remaining plants to our new small flat.
-It's a noisy area, but it has a West-directed view, which is perfect for watching sunset every day.
-Our cat will still be able to use his indoor litter box and his two cardboard properties and our [dog](/files/painting_dog.jpg) will still have to bear the hostility of city dwellers.

 ### Making music